Barbara R. Holland

 Barbara Ruth Holland is a New Zealand born Australian scientist.
 She is a Professor of mathematics and member of the Theoretical Phylogenetics Group at the School of Mathematics & Physics at the University of Tasmania.
+Holland is also a Chief Investigator at the ARC Centre of Excellence for Plant Success in Nature and Agriculture.
 She has made substantial contributions to the methods for reconstructing phylogenetic trees from DNA and protein sequence data.
 Holland has published over 50 journal articles, presented over 30 invited or keynote lectures, refereed five conference proceedings, 2 book chapters and 1 book review.
 She is a senior editor of the scientific journal Molecular Biology and Evolution.

 Research

 Holland has research interests in phylogenetics, mathematical biology, population genetics, and epidemiology.
 Her primary area of interest is in the estimation of evolutionary trees, and she works to develop tools that can assess how well a given model describes a sequence of data.
 Holland uses her knowledge to help biologists translate the unsolved problems of their field into mathematical language.